AIO-6 and BMW - Everything you need to know

 - Remote geofence alarms (optional)

-The extra wire is attached directly to the BMW base: lift the seal and fasten the wire with two screws (see the user manual for details).
+The extra wire is attached directly to the BMW module: lift the seal and fasten the wire with two screws (see the user manual for details).

 The cable allows quick plug-and-play disconnection.
-A few centimetres above the base there is a quick-disconnect plug.
+A few centimetres above the module there is a quick-disconnect plug.
 Remember to cap the plug with the built-in cover when disconnected.

 Combining the AIO-6 with a dash-cam kit makes for a powerful duo packed with useful features, but installation requires connecting both the cameras and the power leads to the battery, as shown below: